kadenzipfel/smart-contract-vulnerabilities/style-guide.md

 ## External References
 - *Links:* Link to relevant resources such as official chain documentation, vulnerability reports, and blog posts for further exploration.
 - *Citations:* Use clear in-text citations and a dedicated "Sources" section to reference external sources.

-## Additional Considerations
-- *Target Audience:* Tailor the level of technical detail to a broad audience with an interest in smart contract security.
-- *Concise and Actionable:* Focus on providing actionable information to help developers identify and prevent vulnerabilities.
-- *Community Contributions:* Encourage community contributions and maintain a welcoming environment for pull requests and discussions.
-- *Versioning:* Maintain a clear versioning system to track updates and changes to vulnerabilities.